High School—Guiding Transformation with Two Roads to Higher Education

 - Laboratory Sciences

-- World Languages (Italian, French, Spanish, and Chinese)
+- World Languages (Italian, French, Spanish)

 Elective course options include: